How is Interest Calculated on Student Loans?

 Principal x Interest Rate / 365Example:$5000 x 5% / 365 = 0.68 (68 cents per day will accrue on this loan)

-With these stabilized variables, interest on federal student loans can be easier to predict than interest on private student loans.
+With these stabilized variables, interest on federal student loans can be easier to calculate and predict than interest on private student loans.
 However, since both types of loans might be required to cover costs, it’s a good idea to understand how interest works on both.

 How is interest calculated on private student loans?

 Private student loans, which are issued by banks, credit unions, and other non-government entities, can have either fixed or variable interest rates, which can fluctuate during the life of a loan.
-Private loans also may have compound interest.

 Variable vs. Fixed Student Loan Interest Rates

-When shopping for student loans, you might find that some variable interest rates are lower than the fixed federal student loan interest rate.
+When shopping for student loans, you might find that some variable interest rates are lower than the fixed student loan interest rate.
 But there are advantages to having a stabilized rate.
-Consider that if the life span of your loan is 15 or 20 years, a lot can happen to interest rates in that time.
+Consider that if the life span of your loan is 15 years, a lot can happen to interest rates in that time.
 This makes it difficult to predict monthly loan payments.

 Because of this, many lenders provide a cap on variable interest rates (or assign a fixed margin) to assure that even in the most volatile markets, your interest rate and loan bills won’t skyrocket.